Adamis Pharmaceuticals Corporat – Consenus Indicates Potential 177.8% Upside

-Adamis Pharmaceuticals Corporat found using ticker (ADMP) have now 1 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 1 and 1 with a mean TP of 1.
-With the stocks previous close at 0.36 this would imply there is a potential upside of 177.8%.
-The 50 day MA is 0.41 and the 200 day MA is 0.63.
+Adamis Pharmaceuticals Corporat found using ticker (ADMP) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 1 and 1 calculating the average target price we see 1.
+With the stocks previous close at 0.36 this would indicate that there is a potential upside of 177.8%.
+There is a 50 day moving average of 0.4 and the 200 day moving average is 0.62.
 The company has a market capitalisation of $26m.
 You can visit the company’s website by visiting: http://www.adamispharmaceuticals.com

 Adamis Pharmaceuticals Corporation, a specialty biopharmaceutical company, develops and commercializes products in the therapeutic areas of allergy and respiratory disease in the United States.
 The company’s specialty pharmaceutical product candidates comprise Symjepi (epinephrine) Injection pre-filled syringe (PFS) for use in the emergency treatment of acute allergic reactions, including anaphylaxis.
 It also offers dry powder inhaler products consisting of albuterol (APC-2000) for the treatment of bronchospasms; fluticasone (APC-4000) for the treatment of asthma; beclomethasone (APC-1000), a metered dose inhaler product for the asthma; Tadalafil (APC-8000) for the treatment of erectile dysfunction; and naloxone injection product candidates (APC-6000) for the treatment of opioid overdose.
 In addition, the company provides corticosteroids, hormone replacement therapies, hospital outsourcing products, injectables, urological preparations, topical compounds for pain, and men’s and women’s health products; and certain veterinary pharmaceutical products for animals.
 Adamis Pharmaceuticals Corporation is headquartered in San Diego, California.